What to do When Your Partner Sets a Boundary

 That’s hard to do.
 And it’s worth listening to.

 Most people don’t say anything when something feels off.
-They push it down.
-They swallow the frustration.
-They avoid the conversation altogether.
+They push it down, swallow the frustration, and avoid the conversation altogether.
 So if your partner is actually telling you what’s not working, they’re trying to protect the relationship and the way you respond matters.

 If your gut reaction is to defend yourself, explain why they’re wrong, or tell them they’re being too sensitive… you’re not alone.
 That kind of reaction is often a reflex.
 It’s a defense.
 It’s your nervous system trying to protect you from feeling shame or discomfort.